 Jennies Soccer Camps

-The eight-time MIAA and three-time region Coach of the Year, enters the 2016 season with an impressive 151-25-18 record.
+The eight-time MIAA and four-time region Coach of the Year, enters the 2017 season with an impressive 172-27-18 record.
 He recorded more wins in his first three seasons than any other coach in school history and is the all-time winningest coach in Jennies’ soccer history.

-During his tenure, Theobald has coached 11 All-Americans in Ana Dilkes, Emily Eldridge, Randi Fernsler, Julie Ireland, Becky Lackey, Cindy Lackey, Abby Rhodes, Alyssa Rhodes, Carly Stanley, Jenna Stones and Megan Woolley and has led 40 players to All-Region status.
+During his tenure, Theobald has coached 13 All-Americans in Ana Dilkes, Emily Eldridge, Randi Fernsler, Kayla Hamner, Julie Ireland, Becky Lackey, Cindy Lackey, Abby Rhodes, Alyssa Rhodes, Jada Scott, Carly Stanley, Jenna Stones and Megan Woolley and has led 42 players to All-Region status.

-He has coached 75 All-Conference players, including Most Valuable Players Melanie Hall, Kayla Shain and two-time Player of the Year Alyssa Rhodes; Offensive Players of the Year Carly Stanley and Julie Ireland; Freshmen of the Year Alyssa Rhodes, Stanley, Hannah Pyle, Alexis Robbers and Nicki Wisnasky; Defenders of the Year, Emily Eldridge, Cindy Lackey and Abby Rhodes, and two-time Goalkeeper of the Year, Ana Dilkes.
+He has coached 92 All-Conference players, including Most Valuable Players Melanie Hall, Kayla Shain and two-time Player of the Year Alyssa Rhodes; Offensive Players of the Year Carly Stanley, Julie Ireland, and Jada Scott; Freshmen of the Year Alyssa Rhodes, Stanley, Hannah Pyle, Alexis Robbers and Nicki Wisnasky; Defenders of the Year, Emily Eldridge, Cindy Lackey and Abby Rhodes, and three-time Goalkeeper of the Year, Ana Dilkes.

 The Jens followed up their record setting 2014 campaign with another spectacular season in 2015.
 The Jennies finished the season with a 21-2-1 record en route to winning their sixth-straight MIAA Regular Season Championship and their second consecutive, and third overall, MIAA Tournament Title.
 Central Missouri earned the No. 1 seed in the region, earning a first round bye in the NCAA Tournament.
 The Jens knocked off Minot State 2-0 in the second round, and beat Minnesota State 1-0 to win the Central Region and advance to the Elite Eight for the second year in a row.
 The Jennies and defending National Champions Grand Valley State were tied 1-1 after two overtimes, but UCM fell 3-2 in the shootout to bring their season to a close.
 The Jennies had five All-Americans, six All-Region and 11 All-MIAA players.
 Theobald earned Co-Coach of the year honors, his eighth such honor.